open-source-archive/pathmux/README.md

 Almost never, except when:

-- want to store large amount **custom** objects in an effective lookup tree keyed by path values
+- you want to store large amount of **custom** objects in an effective lookup tree keyed by path values
-- want to use the backtracking feature to refine the evaluation of wildcard matching with custom logic
+- you want to use the backtracking feature to refine the evaluation of wildcard matching with custom logic

 ### Installation